By Ava Karas

 Taking audition pictures is quite daunting.
 Maybe, it’s because of the word “audition”, or that your Mom and Dad aren’t professional photographers (most aren’t), or because you think that a single snapshot can determine the outcome of your results.
 Whatever your reason maybe, here are some tips for next year to sooth any qualms that you may have about the process.

-- IPhones are okay.
+Smartphone are okay.
 You don’t need a professional photographer to take your audition shots.
-IPhones or any other type of camera is perfectly acceptable, as long as the photo is clear and not blurred.
+Smartphones or any other type of camera is perfectly acceptable, as long as the photo is clear and not blurred.

-- Higher is not by any means better.
+Higher is NOT better.
 In your pictures (particularly arabesque), focus on clean technique rather showing off.
 Make sure that you are over your box on the supporting leg, with the foot pointing straight to the ground, rotated.
 The lifted leg should ideally be at ninety degrees, straightened, with the foot correctly shaped and not winged or sickled.
 Both legs should be rotated to your maximum ability and strength can allow.
 Remember, you are still developing as a dancer, and this picture is only a stepping-stone in your progression as you continue to train.